evanrs/protonode.js/README.md

 protonode.js
 ============

-A tool to help in creating hierarchical data structures.
+Helps in creating and traversing trees.